 Cost Sharing - Cost sharing refers to amounts that a member has to pay when services or drugs are received.
-(This is in addition to the plan's monthly premium.)
 Cost sharing includes any combination of the following three types of payments: (1) any deductible amount a plan may impose before services or drugs are covered; (2) any fixed "copayment" amount that a plan requires when a specific service or drug is received; or (3) any "coinsurance" amount, a percentage of the total amount paid for a service or drug that a plan requires when a specific service or drug is received.
 A "daily cost sharing rate" may apply when your doctor prescribes less than a full month's supply of certain drugs for you and you are required to pay a copayment.

-Cost-Sharing Tier - Every drug on the list of covered drugs is in one of five cost sharing tiers.
+Cost-Sharing Tier - Every drug on the list of covered drugs is in one of six cost sharing tiers.
 In general, the higher the cost sharing tier, the higher your cost for the drug.